q: Are you going to have more trainings?

 Q: Can I train other people in this program?

-A: No, we are only able to provide the materials free of charge to individuals who we directly train.
+A: No, we are only able to provide materials and support to individuals who we directly train.

 q: If we’ve gone through a training with klein previously, can we participate in this program?